keltia/atlas-rs/README.md

 ### Important note

 Not all parameters specified for the different commands are implemented, as you can see in the [API Reference](https://atlas.ripe.net/docs/api/v2/reference/), there are *a lot* of different parameters like all the `id__{gt,gte,lt,lte,in}` stuff.
+See TODO :)

 ## TODO

 It is not currently completely usable, only a few parts have been implemented (notable part of the `Probes` API) to validate our design (see [./APIDESIGN.md] for my musings about issues).

+- Implement a good way to pass arguments to various calls besides the `opts`  HashMap.
 - Complete the various implementations for the "core" features like `Measurements` and `Probes`.
-- add many many more tests
+- Add many many more tests
-- refactor to get as much idiomatic Rust as possible
+- Refactor to get as much idiomatic Rust as possible
-- cleanup the information displayed by `atlas`, right now a mix of json & deserialized stuff.
+- Cleanup the information displayed by `atlas`, right now a mix of json & deserialized stuff.

 ## Official Documentation